 - Neurontin has been associated with a discontinuation syndrome when abruptly stopped.
 Symptoms include anxiety, insomnia, nausea, pain, and sweating.
 It should be tapered off slowly under a doctor's advice.

-- The dosage of Neurontin needs to be reduced in kidney disease.
+- The dosage of Neurontin needs to be reduced for kidney disease.

-- Rarely, hypersensitivity reactions may occur.
-Symptoms may include fever, rash, swollen lymph nodes, swollen facial features or throat.
+- Rarely do hypersensitivity reactions occur.
+Symptoms may include fever, rash, swollen lymph nodes, swollen facial features, or throat.

 - There have been some reports of Neurontin misuse and abuse, particularly in people with a history of drug abuse.
 Be alert for this possibility.